FuturisticExtensions/futuristicGames/README.md

 # Futuristic Games

-A place where you can get games to embed in your next project!
+A place where you can get games that you can embed in any website!